 The Assessing and Monitoring Floatable Debris report is designed to assist states, tribes, and local governments in developing their own assessment and monitoring programs for floatable debris in coastal recreation waters.
 This document provides examples of monitoring and assessment programs that have been established in the United States.

 As a requirement of the BEACH Act, EPA conducted several new studies associated with pathogens and human health.
-Research related to monitoring can be accessed from the list of studies contained in the table under the “Research” tab on EPA’s Recreational Water Quality Criteria page.
+Research related to monitoring can be accessed from the list of studies contained under the “Research” tab on Scientific Workshops and Research page.